HDLMake/hdl-make/docs/index.rst

        "local":["../module1","../module2","../module3","../module4"]
    }

+We only have the ``local`` key and an asociated four elements list containing the path to the respective local folders where the modules are stored.

 This case was very trivial.
 Let's try now to complicate the situation a bit.
 Let say, that two of our modules are stored in a SVN repository and the last one in a GIT repository.
-What is more, for module2 we would like to use revision number 25.
+What is more, for ``module2`` we would like to use revision number 25.
 In that case, the manifest will look as follows:

 .. code-block:: python